 TrustWeaver’s top 10 Knowledge articles of 2017

-As a way to round-off last year’s batch of articles, we have taken a look at our most popular articles from 2017.
-From country specific updates, clearance overviews, compliance and real-time tax controls, we’ve covered a large base of topics and think this is reflective in what has proven to be popular with our readers this year.
+As a way to round-off 2017, we look back at our most popular articles.
+From country-specific updates, clearance overviews, compliance and real-time tax controls, we’ve covered a large base of topics and think this is reflective of what has proven to be popular with our readers this year.

 Back in June, TrustWeaver Legal Counsel Filippa Jörnstedt wrote about the negotiations between Italy and the EU on whether there really is a chance that B2B e-invoicing will become mandatory in this EU Member State.
 The article raised a number of questions on whether Brussels would even agree and whether implementing mandatory B2B e-invoicing is a good idea in the first place.
 This article sparked some lively discussion and debate in our LinkedIn group, with many agreeing mandatory B2B e-invoicing would be beneficial for both businesses and governments.
 Read more.

 This leads us nicely into our 2nd most popular Knowledge article: yes that’s right, we’re again on the subject of Italy and the EU.
 In a further update in November, Filippa went into more detail about the significant obstacles faced by Italy before this initiative can even become a reality.
 The November update took a look at these obstacles in more detail; how Italy is addressing these issues and Brussels’ reaction to them.
 Read more.